Table of Contents

-The 2019 ASPHO Conference in New Orleans is only a few weeks away and as I mentioned in my last president’s message, there is much to be excited for at the meeting.
-Its conclusion will also mark the end of yet another year for more than 200 of our colleagues whose volunteerism make this society a success for us all.
+The 2019 ASPHO Conference in New Orleans is only a few weeks away, and as I mentioned in my last President’s Message, there is much to be excited for at the meeting.
+Its conclusion also will mark the end of yet another year for more than 200 of our colleagues whose volunteerism make this society a success for us all.

 See you in a few weeks in New Orleans!

-- Define the role of PET scan.
+- Define the role of biopsy to confirm recurrence.

 Rajkumar Venkatramani, MD MS FAAP